MirzaKarabulut/feedback-app/README.md

 # React Feedback App

  It allows users to add, update and delete feedback.
-It uses a mock REST api with json-server.

 This project goes over all of the fundamentals of React including...